JetBrains/junie-github-action/README.md

 | `silent_mode` | Run Junie without comments, branch creation, or commits - only prepare data and output results | `false` |
 | `use_single_comment` | Update a single comment for all runs instead of creating new comments each time | `false` |
 | `use_structured_prompt` | Use the new structured prompt format with XML tags for better organization | `true`  |

+#### Conflict Resolution

+- Manual trigger: comment `resolve conflicts` on a PR (in the conversation, a review, or a review comment) to have Junie attempt to resolve merge conflicts for that PR.
+- Automatic detection: set `resolve_conflicts: true` in the action inputs to have the action detect PRs with merge conflicts during PR or push contexts and run conflict resolution automatically.

+Note: The `resolve conflicts` trigger is case-insensitive.

 #### Authentication